mumuki/mulang/edl/README.md

   declares `Owner` && declares `Pet`;
 ```

-Such operations don't have an eqivalence on the standard expectations, and are unique to EDL.
+Such operations don't have an equivalence on the standard expectations, and are unique to EDL.

 ## Scopes

 Also, custom expectations mmy be scoped using `within` and `through`,
-which allow to inspect only a given portion of the code: `within` performs intransitive cuts while
+which allow inspecting only a given portion of the code: `within` performs intransitive cuts while
 `through` performs transitive cuts.

 ```